Prompt Engineering for Multilingual Conversations: A Practical Guide

-Standard English LLMs hallucinate on Hinglish queries.
-Here are the exact techniques we use to make AI agents work reliably in India's most common conversational register.
+Standard English-only LLMs struggle with code-switched and multilingual queries.
+Here are the exact techniques we use to make AI agents work reliably across English and local languages.

-This is a perfectly natural query from an Indian WhatsApp user.
-Standard GPT-4o-mini gets the intent but struggles with "3 baje" (3 o'clock), "kal" (tomorrow), and the conditional nature of the request.
+This is a perfectly natural query from a WhatsApp user mixing English with informal phrasing or local language fragments.
+Standard GPT-4o-mini gets the intent but struggles with time expressions, relative dates like "tomorrow", and the conditional nature of the request.

-We inject 8–12 Hinglish examples into every system prompt for India-deployed agents.
-These are hand-curated from real clinic conversations.
+We inject 8–12 multilingual examples into every system prompt for globally deployed agents.
+These are hand-curated from real customer conversations.

 Technique 1: Intent extraction examples

-Show the LLM exactly what Hinglish queries look like and what structured intent to extract:
+Show the LLM exactly what multilingual queries look like and what structured intent to extract:

 Intent: { type: "availability_check", doctor: null, date: "today" }